Experimental Physics and

 There is a similar (older) page to this one at KEK which goes into more detail and shows some older compilers and different versions of Base.

 Paul Gibbons recently posted instructions on using the Microsoft Windows Debugger (WinDbg) to trace bugs in Windows IOCs.

 Compilers and Build tools

-EPICS can be built on Windows using the MinGW version of GNUmake, either ActiveState or Strawberry Perl, and your choice of MinGW GCC, Microsoft's commercial Visual Studio C++ compiler, or the free Microsoft Visual C++ Express Editions.
-Alternatively it can be built using the Cygwin versions of GNUmake, Perl and GCC, which may be the simplest approach as far as installation goes but the performance using Cygwin is not as good as with the other compilers.
+EPICS can be built on Windows using the MinGW version of GNU Make, either ActiveState Perl or Strawberry Perl, and your choice of MinGW GCC, Microsoft's Visual Studio C++ compiler (including the free Microsoft Visual Studio Express Editions).
+Alternatively it can be built using the Cygwin versions of GNUmake, Perl and GCC, which may be the simplest approach if you already have Cygwin, but the performance using Cygwin is not as good as with the Microsoft native runtime.

 Microsoft API (win32-x86, win32-x86-mingw or windows-x64)

 Download and install a C/C++ compiler:

 We no longer support using the Cygwin tools for Microsoft API builds, use versions of Perl and GNUmake that directly support the Microsoft API instead.
 See below for Cygwin builds.

 The Microsoft Visual Studio 2015 edition must have VC++ language support configured.
 Mark Rivers explained that his installation was missing the vcvars64.bat and vcvarsall.bat files which configure the command shell for the appropriate compiler:

 I fixed this using Control Panel/Programs and Features/Microsoft Visual Studio 2015/Change and selected Modify.
 I then checked the box for Programming Languages/VC++.
 Once I did that then many more .bat files appeared, including Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat.